Shipping FAQ

 You can contact us with any questions.

-Q: Why does it say there's no shipping rates available for my county in the check-out?
+Q: Why does it say there's no shipping rates available for my country in the check-out?

-Australia, Bahrain, Bulgaria, Caribbean Netherlands, Cook Islands, Estonia, Greenland, Hungary, Iceland, Israel, Jersey, Lithuania, Malaysia, Monaco, Philippines, Réunion, Romania, Slovenia, South Korea, South Africa, Singapore, Taiwan, Turkey, United Arab Emirates
+Andorra, Australia, Azerbaijan, Bahrain, Canada, Caribbean Netherlands, Cook Islands, Gibraltar, Greenland, Hong Kong SAR, Iceland, Israel, Japan, Jersey, Liechtenstein, Lithuania, Malaysia, Monaco, New Zealand, Norway, Philippines, Réunion, San Marino, Singapore, South Africa, South Korea, Switzerland, Taiwan, Turkey, United Kingdom, Vatican City, United Arab Emirates, U.S. Outlying Islands

 However!
-If you don't see your country on the lists above, or on checkout you receive the "no shipping rates for this country" notice... that doesn't necessarily mean we can't ship to you.
-If you don't see a shipping option for your country during check-out, best thing to do is contact us and ask.
+If you don't see your country on the list above, or on checkout you receive the "no shipping rates for this country" notice... that doesn't necessarily mean we can't ship to you.
+If you're not an EU country and you don't see a shipping option for your country during check-out, best thing to do is contact us and ask.

 There's also numerous forwarding services in the US that you can ship your item to from us, and then they'll ship it overseas.
 For customers who prefer to use one of those, contact us first, because you'll want to know the weight and dimensions of the item after packaged.
 Dimensions make a BIG difference, because all of the carriers charge a lot more for boxes that exceed a certain max size/girth.
 Do NOT just do a basic quote.
 You want to make sure to put the dimensions in, because that will often give you a very different price.
 If you do use a forwarding service in the US, you can order straight through the site, because that will just be a normal US shipping destination.